MasegoM94/report-usage-forecasting/docs/data_model.md

 - feature engineering for forecasting
 - future AI-generated explanations and recommendations

-This document defines the first version of the model, including raw source-inspired tables, fact vs dimension classification, table grain, key columns, and core relationships.
+This document defines the current version of the model, including raw source-inspired tables, fact vs dimension classification, table grain, key columns, and core relationships.

 ---